Chaste/chaste-docker/README.md

 1. Build the Chaste image:
     1. From the latest commit on Chaste's GitHub `develop` branch:
         ```
-        docker build -t chaste --build-arg TAG=develop https://github.com/chaste/chaste-docker.git
+        docker build -t chaste --build-arg GIT_TAG=develop https://github.com/chaste/chaste-docker.git
         ```
-    2. Alternatively a specific branch or tag may be specified through the argument `--build-arg TAG=<branch|tag>` (with the same tag appended onto the docker image name for clarity) e.g.:
+    2. Alternatively a specific branch or tag may be specified through the argument `--build-arg GIT_TAG=<branch|tag>` (with the same tag appended onto the docker image name for clarity) e.g.:
         ```
-        docker build -t chaste:2021.1 --build-arg TAG=2021.1 https://github.com/chaste/chaste-docker.git
+        docker build -t chaste:2021.1 --build-arg GIT_TAG=2021.1 https://github.com/chaste/chaste-docker.git
         ```
-    3. Finally, if you want a bare container ready for you to clone and compile your own Chaste code, pull a `base` image with `docker pull chaste/base` (tagging with a specific Ubuntu distribution if desired e.g. `chaste/base:focal`) Alternatively, build a fresh image by running the following command (omitting the `--build-arg TAG=<branch|tag>` argument above, or explicitly passing `--build-arg TAG=-`, which will skip compiling Chaste within the image):
+    3. Finally, if you want a bare container ready for you to clone and compile your own Chaste code, pull a `base` image with `docker pull chaste/base` (tagging with a specific Ubuntu distribution if desired e.g. `chaste/base:focal`) Alternatively, build a fresh image by running the following command (omitting the `--build-arg GIT_TAG=<branch|tag>` argument above, or explicitly passing `--build-arg GIT_TAG=-`, which will skip compiling Chaste within the image):
         ```
         docker build -t chaste https://github.com/chaste/chaste-docker.git
         ```